Cadiz Classic to aid charity

-Cape Town - Around 1 000 Cape golfers are aiming to raise over R625 000 for charity in November in the week-long Cadiz Steenberg Classic - one of the biggest fund raising golf tournaments in South Africa.
+Cape Town - Around 1 000 Cape golfers aim to raise at least R500 000 for charity in November in the prestigious week-long Cadiz Steenberg Classic.

-The CEO of Cadiz Asset Management, Frank Cadiz, says the company’s involvement is based on its belief that responsible and caring corporate citizenship is a key component of true business leadership.
-He says the funds raised will be donated to beneficiaries in the broader Steenberg community, viz: SARDA which provides disabled children with horse riding therapy, TEARS, an animal rescue society, the Westlake Community Centre, the Steenberg Clinic and Caddy Programme and the Haemophilia Foundation.
+The MD of Cadiz Asset Management, Frank Cadiz, said the funds will be donated to beneficiaries in the broader Steenberg community, viz: SARDA which provides disabled children with therapy through horse riding, TEARS, an animal rescue society, the Westlake Community Centre, the Steenberg Clinic and Caddy Programme and the Haemophilia Foundation.